 - Is it Possible to Curl the Blob?

 - New Personal Goal and On-line Challenge

 - Blob Plus 20 Pounds…Again!

 - Recent DieselTV Workout

 This entry was posted on Tuesday, May 5th, 2009 at 10:22 pm and is filed under accelerated muscular development, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.